riturajkush/Turbokart-Ecommerce-site/README.md

 # Turbokart-Ecommerce-site
-An e-commerce site with all basic functionalities build using Djnago at backend, HTML, CSS, Js at Frontend and SQLite models
+An e-commerce site with all basic functionalities build using Django at backend, HTML, CSS, Js at Frontend and SQLite models

 Funcationailities in Turbokart